peterhinch/micropython-async/v3/docs/DRIVERS.md

  state of the switch i.e. 0 if grounded, 1 if connected to `3V3`.
  4. `deinit` No args.
 Cancels the running task.

-Methods 1 and 2 should be called before starting the scheduler.

 Class attribute:
  1. `debounce_ms` Debounce time in ms. Default 50.